 Roles in Business Design

 The secret recipe of every Business Design project is the effective collaboration of the right people employed in different roles.
-The project team that drives a Business Design project consists of 1x innovation manager and 2-4x innovation experts.
+The Project Team that drives a Business Design project consists of 1x team manager and 2-4x team experts.
 They work closely with an internal sponsor, who ensures that the results are aligned with the company‘s interest and provides the project team with the required resources.
 The Business Design coach supports the project team with methodological expertise.
 Finally, customers play a major role and need to be involved during the whole Business Design process.

 As a summary, the following roles are key and optional parts of every Business Design project: